Commitment to Character

 2. Physical bullying is harm to a person or property.

-4. Sexual harassment is any inappropriate sexual comment, gesture, or behavior including offensive jokes, pictures and rumors that offends others.
+4. Sexual harassment is any inappropriate sexual comment, gesture, or behavior including offensive jokes, pictures and rumors that offend others.

 5. Cyberbullying is using the internet or other digital communication devices to send or post harmful or cruel text or images.
 (See Community Involvement link for Internet safety tips)